chan chan

 how to get to chan chan

-Or, you can take a taxi directly from Trujillo to mud city, the taxi service cost around $5 – $10 and the trip lasts 20 minutes.
+You can also take a taxi directly from Trujillo to the Mud City.
+The taxi service costs around $5 – $10, and the trip lasts 20 minutes.

-If you are in Huanchaco, in the same way, you can take a bus heading to Trujillo and indicate to the driver to drop you up parallel to the archaeological park.
+Likewise, you can take a bus heading to Trujillo if you are in Huanchaco.
+And indicate to the driver to drop you up at the parallel archaeological park.
 The cost is the same $1 – $2.
 From this point, you will have the same option, walk or take a taxi to the wonder.

-Depending on your Peru itinerary, you can tour the citadel with a tourism agency or operator, who usually offers these journeys all the time with a specialist tour guide.
+You can tour the citadel with a tourism agency or operator, depending on your Peru itinerary.
+These usually offer guided tours with a specialist tour guide every day.

 Best time to visit it